guriosam/git-flow-exercise/README.md

 # Git Flow Exercise

-An exercise for learning the [git-flow branching model](http://nvie.com/posts/a-successful-git-branching-model/).
-This exercise will walk your team through a full release cycle for an example application.

 ## Background

 The print magazine _Flavor_ has asked your firm to build and maintain an app so they can share recipes with their hungry audience.